These presentations are available for campus and community organizations

 Relationship Red Flags and Green Lights

-This workshop reinforces participants’ intuition about healthy/unhealthy situations, and introduces campus and community resources for people in unhealthy relationships.
+How can you recognize warning signs in unhealthy relationships?
+This workshop reinforces participants’ intuition about healthy/unhealthy situations, and introduces campus and community resources for people in unhealthy relationships and the people that care about them.

-This interactive workshop that reveals societal stereotypes we hold as well as the behaviors and attitudes that men and women actually want from a romantic partner and from friends.
-Helpful communication skills are taught.
+What does society say you’re supposed to want in a romantic partner?
+What do you really want?
+This interactive workshop reveals societal stereotypes we hold as well as the behaviors and attitudes that men and women actually want from a romantic partner and from friends.
+Learn helpful communication skills.

 Reconstructing Barbie and Ken